Biodynamic Craniosacral Therapy

 How many sessions will I need?

-Craniosacral Therapy allows the process of change to take place by meeting your body at its own pace, so treatment may require several sessions and the amount will vary from person to person.
+Craniosacral Therapy allows the process of change to take place by meeting your body at its own pace, so treatment may be quick or require several sessions – the number of sessions will vary from person to person.

-Some people like to continue receiving treatment even after their symptoms have resolved, as they find that the work supports them in other areas of their life.
+Some people like to continue receiving treatment even after their symptoms have resolved for the maintenance of good health, finding that CST supports them in other areas of life.

 How much does it cost?